 Use of Cubic Content may create situations where the organizer must address exhibits that have unfinished walls.
-A determination must be made as to responsibility for finishing these unfinished walls.
+A determination must be made as to responsibility for finishing these areas.

-It is prudent for the exhibitions or events organizer considering Cubic Content to examine the concerns, advantages and disadvantages prior to putting Cubic Content guidelines into practice.
+It is prudent for the exhibition or event organizer considering Cubic Content to examine the concerns, advantages and disadvantages prior to putting Cubic Content guidelines into practice.
 It is often wise to consult with the exhibition's Exhibits Advisory Board or perhaps conduct a focus group of the exhibition's or event's exhibitors to determine their interest and gain their feedback and support for the concept.
-Exhibitions and events organizers must be proactive in communicating with exhibitors and understanding the effect it will have on the exhibition or event.
+Exhibition and event organizers must be proactive in communicating with exhibitors and understanding the effect it will have on the exhibition or event.